 At this stage we are unsure of the cost of completing the boundary reform process.
 This information will become clearer as we progress through the boundary reform process and Council will evaluate the financial viability of each stage of the process (once costs are known) and will make decisions accordingly.
 The formal investigations to be undertaken if Council decides to proceed will be undertaken by the SA Boundaries Commission at Council’s cost

-Yes.
-If Council decides to progress with pursuing boundary adjustments, current and potential future rate payers will have an opportunity to provide input as part of Council’s community consultation process and the investigations that will be undertaken by the SA Boundaries Commission
+Council has recently completed its community consultation in regard to this matter, however if the Council decides to progress with pursuing boundary adjustments, current and potential future rate payers will have an opportunity to provide input as part of the community consultation process undertaken as part of the investigations that will be undertaken by the SA Boundaries Commission.

 We will keep up to date information on this webpage and will be regularly updating you via social media also.